 Loopback is developed by Strongloop and maintained by IBM.
 The LoopBack framework is a set of Node.js modules that you can use independently or together to quickly build REST APIs.
-Heart of Loopback is its models.
-The application interacts to data-source through models.
+Heart of Loopback is its model.
+The application interacts with data-sources through models.

 Benefits of using Loopback over Express

-- Loopback has a steep learning curve, on other side Express have a very little learning curve.
+Loopback has a steep learning curve, on other side Express have an extraordinarily little learning curve.

-- Loopback has built-in models and authentication, API explorer, built-in ORM/ODM with the juggle and various driver and ACL.
-On the other side, Express needs separate npm package for all this.
+Loopback has built-in models and authentication, API explorer, built-in ORM/ODM with the juggle and various driver and ACL.
+On the other hand, Express needs a separate npm package for all this.

 Node.Js is widely used for quickly wrapping up projects with REST APIs.
 You have to choose the framework that best suits you and the project.